pkarsy/rcCalibrator/README.md

 115200  -3.5%   This is the reason ProMini@8Mhz cannot do 115.2k
 ```

-### UART bootloader: Even more problems
+### Serial bootloader: Even more problems, and a solution.
-The use of a UART bootloader and at the same time using the internal RC
+The use of a Serial/UART bootloader and at the same time using the internal RC
 oscillator, is a subtle problem.
 Suppose we know that the optimal
-OSCCAL value for a specific atmega chip is 139 : We write an arduino application
+OSCCAL value for a specific atmega chip is 139 : Let's we write an Arduino application,
 and right after setup() we write

 ```C++
 OSCCAL=139;
 ```

 Seems good ?<br/>
 **Unfortunately it wont help**<br/>
-The bootloader starts before the application and knows nothing about the magic 139 value.
+The bootloader starts before the application without knowing anything about the magic 139 value.
 If the chip happens to be
 badly factory calibrated, we will not be able to upload any code to the chip.<br/>
 The solution provided here is simple and very robust. "osccal"
 utility finds the  correct OSCCAL value and then the (modified)ATmegaBOOT is compiled